bm98/FS20_HudBar/ReadMe-FlightBag.txt

 Changelog:

 V 0.65-B65
+- Update Improve focus capture and release for scrollable items
 - Update Uses LVar Get via SimVar framework (Set of such LVars still needs the WASM module)
 - Refactoring, complete rework of the DataProvider DLLs